 This Biodiversity Development Assessment Report (BDAR) has been prepared to address the Secretary's Environmental Assessment Requirements (SEARs) for the project.
-The BDAR has been prepared in accordance with the requirements of the NSW Biodiversity Assessment Method (BAM)(OEH, 2017).
-This includes the assessment of impacts to terrestrial biodiversity within the development footprint.
+The BDAR was originally prepared in accordance with the requirements of the NSW Biodiversity Assessment Method (BAM) 2017 (OEH, 2017).
+Based on correspondence with DPIE, the sections of this updated version of the BDAR that relate specifically to indirect and prescribed impacts have been prepared in accordance with BAM 2020 (DPIE, 2020a).

+This BDAR includes the assessment of impacts to terrestrial biodiversity within the development footprint.
 Impacts to marine vegetation, marine mammals and wandering seabirds are not addressed under the BAM.
 An assessment of these issues has been carried out in EIS Appendix H, Marine biodiversity assessment to address requirements of the project under the Fisheries Management Act 1994 (FM Act).